 Ms. Jackson Case #3

 Gender Female Female

 Year of Diagnosis 2014 2014

 Age At Diagnosis 84 84

 Mesothelioma Site Pleural Biphasic Pleural Biphasic

 Talcum Powder Brand Cashmere Bouquet Cashmere Bouquet

 Estimated Years Of Use 70 70

 Occupation Elementary School Teacher Elementary School Teacher

 Tissue Digestion Yes Yes

-Asbestos Type in Tremolite Tremolite
+Digestion Asb.
+Type Tremolite Tremolite

-Digestion

 Site Found Lung, Lymph Node Lung, Lymph Node

 Concentration 0; 9,409 0; 9,409

 Other Details Moline Expert Report at 3-4 Moline Article at 12

+Womie Expert Report at 3-4 Monne Afticle at 12

 "developed shortness of breath with exertion in September 2014, along with a cough and chest tightness" "In September 2014, Case 3 developed shortness of breath, a cough, and chest tightness."

 "a chest x-ray showed a very large left pleural effusion."
 "A chest x-ray in November 2014 showed a large left pleural effusion"

-- 161. A medical record history form from Ms. Jackson's examination with Dr. Robert Cameron included a handwritten statement that she had been exposed to "[c]eiling pipes with degrading insulation" during her more than 30-year career as a public school teacher. - 162.
+- 163. A medical record history form from Ms. Jackson's examination with Dr. Robert Cameron included a handwritten statement that she had been exposed to "[c]eiling pipes with degrading insulation" during her more than 30-year career as a public school teacher. - 164.
 Dr. Moline noted the evidence of alternative exposure in her expert report for the Jackson case: